AhmedAShaheen/fully_gated_DAE/README.md

 git clone https://github.com/AhmedAShaheen/fully_gated_DAE.git
 ```

+## Requirements
+The code was originally run on a WSL (Ubuntu 22.04.5 -GNU/Linux 6.6.87.2-microsoft-standard-WSL2 x86_64)
+The Python version is: 3.10.12
+GPU: NVIDIA GeForce RTX 3080 (NVIDIA-SMI 560.35.03, Driver Version: 560.81, CUDA Version: 12.6)
+cuDNN version (compiled): 8
+Other dependencies are in the ```bash requirements.txt``` file.

 ## Generating Datasets
 To generate the main dataset used in training and testing, use the following command: